-Contact tracing apps should adhere to the same development recommendations as other software, particularly to build public trust (see Research Software Sharing for Data Analysis).
+Contact tracing apps should adhere to the same development recommendations as other software, particularly to build public trust (see Research Software and Data Sharing).
 It has been highlighted that scientists must openly share the code behind modelling software so that the results can be replicated and evaluated (Barton et al., 2020), and the transparency provided by open sharing can also address security concerns.